SteinmetzLab/steinmetzlab-style/README.md

 ### Font

-Figures should use Helvetica for all fonts.
+Figures should use Arial for all fonts.
 You can find the necessary font files in this repository, double click the font file and choose **install** on Windows or Mac.

  - **Figure panel letters** should be in *lowercase* *8-point* *bold* font with no period
  - **Additional text** on a figure should be in *italics* in *7-point* font, only the first letter should be capitalized